inigochoa/wallpapers/README.md

 1. Include license info to the [LICENSE.md] file.
 1. Add artist exif metadata using `exiftool -artist="ARTIST" WALLPAPER` command.
+1. Add the image to the [json file] either by hand or using the git hook.
 1. Create a pull request.

 ### Rules